benjamesmurray/GTFS/README.md

 Listing the fields which are present across the positions supplied.
 Then analysing what types of values are present in the enumerated fields, and how many of the positions supply a value for each type of field.

+Generates a CSV and a pandas datarfame as a converted export of the bin file.

 **GTFS_API_Request.py:**

-For one off queries to the BODS GTFS API, storing the response in a readable .csv file.
+For one off queries to the BODS GTFS API, storing the response in a readable .csv file and into a pandas dataframe.
+You can select to have the script run with a query parameter of  week ago or 1 hour ago or 1 minute ago, just comment out the params you do not want e.g. for one week ago:
+#    'startTimeAfter': get_unix_timestamp_one_hour_ago(),
+#   'startTimeAfter' = get_unix_timestamp_one_minute_ago()
+    'startTimeAfter': get_unix_timestamp_one_week_ago(),
+    'api_key': api_key

 # How to Run the Files